greenrobin42/greenrobin42.github.io/_posts/2018-09-05-crystall-ball.md

 Well after reading a bunch of books 📚 about the future, history, neuroscience, psychology, artificial intelligence 🤖 , behavioral biology 🐰, urban planning and interface designing, I am finally ready to do some crystal-balling ⚽ about industries of the short term future.

 These are based on my own opinions and observations from reading.
-If you are curious what books these are then check out my book album https://www.facebook.com/media/set/?set=a.10212890221992729&type=1&l=4fe635f9c2

 So according to statisitcs, the world's GDP per capita is increasing logarithimically 💵 💵 💵 .
 As such I am going to make this totally unscientific conclution that: